hannah-y-gao/ARENA_Capstone/README.md

 This is a replication of the results from [Mechanistically interpreting time in GPT-2 small](https://www.lesswrong.com/posts/6tHNM2s6SWzFHv3Wo/mechanistically-interpreting-time-in-gpt-2-small).

+## Overview
+This paper explores a potential circuit for understanding temporal relations in GPT-2-small.
+More specifically, the task is to find a circuit that can accurately complete prompts in the following form: "If today is [some day], then tomorrow is ____".

+It is shown that a circuit as simple as 2 attention heads and 2 MLP layers is sufficient for this task and that this circuit generalizes well to other tasks involving temporal relations.

 ## Plots for change in the correct probabilities and correct logits
 *The change in correct probabilities and correct logits after ablating head (i, j) according to zero ablation, random ablation, and mean ablation*